Student Spotlight – Lucia Ribisi

 What effect do you hope your research has in your field, at UCLA, in your community, or in the world?

-Student Spotlight – Umiemah Farrukh
+Student Spotlight – Celine Tsoi

-Meet UCLA undergraduate researcher Umiemah Farrukh!
+Meet third-year undergraduate researcher Celine Tsoi!

 How did you first get interested in your research project?